Running Multiple Nodes on Localhost or Private Network

 The Risk: Self-Dialing

 Self-dialing occurs when a peer mistakenly tries to connect to itself.
-This typically happens when multiple peers bind to the same ambiguous address (like 127.0.0.1) and share a port configuration.
+This typically happens when multiple peers bind to the same ambiguous address (like 127.0.0.1) and share a port.

 sequenceDiagram